ThomasKimble/ThomasKimble.github.io/_projects-design/pedals.md

 # Space Theme

 I needed to find a theme for the icons to put on each pedal.
-Along with in Robotics, I also have a studied space technologies at EPFL for my Master's degree.
+Along with Robotics, I also have studied space technologies at EPFL for my Master's degree.
 So I went with the **Space** theme for my pedals.

 Here is a list of the pedals I have currently designed circuits for: